Golspie Golf Club

 Golspie Golf Club, Clubhouse

-Built-in 1967 the clubhouse is a fantastic facility for Golspie Golf Club.
+Built in 1967 the clubhouse is a fantastic facility for Golspie Golf Club and you always get a friendly welcome.
 With stunning panoramic views over the golf course and the Dornoch Firth, it is a joy to just sit and look out at the impressive vista.
 Why not partake in a small Scottish Whisky from the fully licensed bar or try some of the fine food on offer?
 Complimentary Wifi is also available.

 My wife and I have dined here twice and the food was great each time.
 They had a dedicated chef there both times, and I tried my first Lemon Posset there which was delicious.